jschmid/Corvus/README.md

 ## Usage

+### Make sure Raven is configured

+If you don't have it already, import Raven:

+    #import "RavenClient.h"

+Setup the client in `application:didFinishLaunchingWithOptions:`:

+    [RavenClient clientWithDSN:SENTRY_DSN];

+### Setup Corvus

 Import the category:

 	#import "Corvus.h"

-Add the logger like the others:
+Add the logger like the others (also in `application:didFinishLaunchingWithOptions:`):

     [DDLog addLogger:[Corvus sharedInstance]];

 If you only want warnings and errors in Sentry, add a log level filter:

     [DDLog addLogger:[Corvus sharedInstance] withLogLevel:LOG_LEVEL_WARN];

+### Log something...

+    DDLogError(@"Error while setting up Core Data");

+...and you should see it in Sentry!

 ## Author